-Table (7): Applicability of World Bank's Env ironmental and Social Standards ESS ESS Objectives Relevance to the Project Intermediaries finances.
+Table (7): Applicability of World Bank's Env ironmental and Social Standards ESS ESS Objectives Relevance to the Project ESS 9 Financial Intermediaries To set out how the FI will assess and manage environmental and social risks and impacts associated with the subprojects it finances.
 To promote good environmental and social management practices in the subprojects the FI finances.
 To promote good environmental and sound human resources management within the FI.
 ESS 10 Stakeholder engagement and information disclosure To establish a systematic approach to stakeholder engagement that will help Borrowers identify stakeholders and build and maintain a constructive relationship with them, in particular project-affected parties.
 To assess the level of stakeholder interest and support for the project and to enable stakeholders' views to be taken into account in project design and environmental and social performance.
 To promote and provide means for effective and inclusive engagement with project-affected parties throughout the project life cycle on issues that could potentially affect them.
 To ensure that appropriate project information on environmental and social risks and impacts is disclosed to stakeholders in a timely, understandable, accessible and appropriate manner and format.
 To provide project-affected parties with accessible and inclusive means to raise issues and grievances, and allow Borrowers to respond to and manage such grievances.
-The project involves a wide range of stakeholders including official from DoHFW, target HCFs, key line departments/ agencies includin (such as State pollution control board, Social Welfare and Triba Development Department, Women and Child Developmen Department, Education Department, Autonomous developmen Councils - Khasi Hills ADC, Garo Hills ADC, Jayantia Hills ADC etc.), community groups, local governance institutions, electer representatives and public at large.
-Stakeholder engagement, consultation and communication, includin, grievance redress management and disclosure of information will b required throughout the project life.
-A Stakeholder Engagement Pla (SEP) has been prepared to address this.
+The project involves a wide range of stakeholders including officials from DoHFW, target HCFs, key line departments/ agencies including (such as State pollution control board, Social Welfare and Tribal Development Department, Women and Child Development Department, Education Department, Autonomous development Councils - Khasi Hills ADC, Garo Hills ADC, Jayantia Hills ADC etc.), community groups, local governance institutions, elected representatives and public at large.
+Stakeholder engagement, consultation and communication, including grievance redress management and disclosure of information will be required throughout the project life.
+A Stakeholder Engagement Plan (SEP) has been prepared to address this.